AshleyTheNeko/cool_particle_engine/README.md

-# The cool particle engine that is also a garbage and a game, somehow.
+# The cool particle engine that became a game, somehow.

 Hi there!
 This is some demo of a cool particle engine I made in 24 hours to help a student.